sinachaichi/django-rest-jwt-saml2/README.md

 ### Configuration
 Django Settings
 Update your settings.py with the necessary configurations for SAML2 and JWT integration.
+Also go to the https://stubidp.sustainsys.com/Metadata/BrowserFriendly and downlod the metadata xml file and put it in the saml2 directory.

 ### Certificates
 You need to generate a private key and public certificate: